Day Trading in France

 Quick Introduction

-• Euronext Paris, France’s main stock exchange, hosts a diverse array of assets, including stocks, forex, ETFs, bonds, commodities, and indices, presenting day trading opportunities.
+• Euronext Paris, France’s main stock exchange, hosts a diverse array of assets, including stocks, ETFs, bonds, commodities, and indices, presenting day trading opportunities.

 • France’s watchdog, the AMF, regulates domestic day trading providers.
 However, the EU’s cross-border initiative allows French traders to use brokers regulated in other member states.